facebook/lexical/packages/lexical-website/docs/concepts/listeners.md

 Mutation listeners are great for tracking the lifecycle of specific types of node.
 They can be used to handle external UI state and UI features relating to specific types of node.

-If any existing nodes are in the DOM, the listener will be called immediately with an updateTag of 'registerMutationListener' where all nodes have the 'created' NodeMutation.
-This behavior can be disabled with the skipInitialization option.
+If any existing nodes are in the DOM, and skipInitialization is not true, the listener will be called immediately with an updateTag of 'registerMutationListener' where all nodes have the 'created' NodeMutation.
+This can be controlled with the skipInitialization option (default is currently true for backwards compatibility in 0.16.x but will change to false in 0.17.0).

 ```js
 const removeMutationListener = editor.registerMutationListener(